 Today’s global celebrations post is all about Eid!

-If you haven’t read our intro to our global celebrations series then just click here.
 There are two types of Eid celebrated each year, but we’re going to discuss just one version in this post.

 ‘Eid al-Fitr’, which translates to ‘festival of breaking of the fast’, is the first of the two Eids celebrated by Muslims every year around the world.
 This Eid marks the end of fasting in the holy month of Ramadan.
-Most Muslims fast from sunrise until sunset during the entirity of the month.
+Most Muslims fast from sunrise until sunset during the entirety of the month.
 Eid is the only date during Ramadan where fasting is not permitted.

 The exact date on which Eid falls depends primarily on locality and sighting of the moon.
 The date of celebration each year varies according to observation of the new moon by local religious authorities.
 This is why the exact date of Eid is unknown each year until a few days before.

-The most populat greeting during Eid is:
+The most popular greeting during Eid is:

 ‘Eid Mubarak’ – ‘Blessed Eid’